Skip to content

 Wash Water

-Wash cycle water exits tunnel washer or water extractors
+Water exits tunnel washer or extractors

 Disc Filtration

-Advanced disc filtration removes particles and contaminants
+Advanced filtration removes particles and contaminants

 Heat Recovery